zehaozhong/AsymmetricParameter/README.md

 Authors:
 Zehao Zhong (zhzhong@nao.cas.cn)
 Gang Zhao
 Hans-Walter Rix
+Luis C. Ho

-This example is used to calculate the asymmetry parameter, and could reproduced the results in our article (Fig. 2).
+This example is used to calculate the asymmetry parameter, and could reproduced the results in our article (Fig. 2, Fig. 3).

 You may need these reference: